aoanla/SRDBlog-Src/posts/highlights/2019/wknd-15Jun2019.rst

 .. __: http://flattrackstats.com/node/110267
 .. __: http://flattrackstats.com/node/110283

 `Auld Reekie Roller Derby`_ host a Summer Tournament over this weekendm with a bunch of international and national bouts.
-With teams from the UK, Sweden, and within Scotland itself, and a rookie game
+With teams from the UK, Sweden, and within Scotland itself, and a rookie game.

 .. _Auld Reekie Roller Derby: http://auldreekierollerderby.com/